 This was the first time we got to exercise our newly acquired Global Entry status!
 Sweet Jesus, that was the best decision we ever made… we flew through security, did not have to touch the grimy bins most other passengers do, and my shoes stayed firming on my feet.
 We are no longer required to remove liquids or electronic devices from our baggage… it makes me jubilant just thinking about it!
-The first leg of our transport with JetBlue was bolstered by amazing flight attendants that, upon discovering it was our Honeymoon, gave us drinks on the house!
+The first leg of our transport with JetBlue was bolstered by amazing flight attendants that, upon discovering it was our first sad attempt at a Honeymoon, gave us drinks on the house!
 Cheers!
 Our second flight was uneventful, and we were safely deposited at the Sangster International Airport in Montego Bay.
 A quick pass through customs, and we were bombarded with taxi drivers and random people offering us rides to our resorts.
 As well as being pointed in the general direction of several alcohol dispensaries located directly outside of the airport doors.
 No public consumption laws here!
 Anyway, I had set up transportation prior to arriving, and we were directed to our shared bus.
 After an hour-ish drive, whizzing passed sparkling teal waters while driving on the wrong side of the road, we arrived at our resort.

 A glorious breeze greeted us as we departed the bus, as did some agreeable warmer temperatures.
 Our room was not ready yet, so we moseyed on over to the pool’s bar (swim-up bar included).
 A couple of fruity, certainly sugar-filled drinks followed, before we were pointed in the direction of our room.
 I shall preface my upcoming description of this resort with this… I continually referred to it as either “Redneck Luxury,” or “Redneck Chic.”
 This adults only resort had a particular type of person roaming it’s actually very nicely manicured grounds… they were largely of the overweight variety, sporting questionable tattoo choices from (hopefully) their younger days, binge drank all day, while stuffing their faces with the plentiful amount of fried foods offered at the buffet and restaurants.
 The female halves were clad in bikinis that could fit three of me, while their counterparts waddled along next to them.
 I was by far the tiniest person on site.
 My eyes hurt.